AGUAYO II

 How does Aguayo II work?

-How would the expansion be?
+What would the expansion look like?

 In hours of low demand or high renewable production: